T0mexX/hugo-sep/README.md

 }
 ```

 &nbsp;
-The following function to format the resulting coverage.
+The following function is used to format the resulting coverage.

 ```go

 func (ba *BranchAnalyzer) getAnalysis() string {